 She made telling contributions to Reggie Workman’s Cerebral Caverns and in 2006 was commissioned to write ‘For The Healing Of Nations’ in honour of 9/11 victims.
 Her solo career continued with several well-received albums for Verve, particularly The Gathering which was produced by Teo Macero and featured guitarist Vernon Reid, percussionist Mino Cinelu, bassist Buster Williams and drummer Lenny White.
 Her fine 2013 album Grand River Crossings was a love letter to the music of Detroit.

 I saw Geri three times in concert, if memory serves: at the Pizza Express in a trio with Buster Williams and Lenny White, at the Barbican with saxophonist Tineke Postma and Terri Lyne Carrington, and last year with the MCA trio at Cadogan Hall.
-She was never less than inspired, always finding intriguing avenues of improvisation and always listening.
+She was never less than an inspiring presence, always finding intriguing avenues of improvisation and always listening.
 Farewell to a modern great.

 Geri Allen (12th June 1957 – 27th June 2017)